You will find information about the following College centers, labs, resources and student services on this page:

 The Main Campus Library is located just beyond the entrance to the Mint Building near 17th and Spring Garden streets.
 An online catalog and integrated network provide access to the College Library collection and numerous electronic databases.
 Classes taught by the Library faculty provide students with the knowledge and skills to locate, evaluate and use a wide range of resources to support their college coursework.
 The hours for the Main Campus Library are available from the Library Web page and posted at the main entrance to the Library.

 The Northeast Regional Center, located at 12901 Townsend Road, the Northwest Regional Center, located at 1300 W. Godfrey Avenue and the West Philadelphia Regional Center, located at 4725 Chestnut Street have library facilities.
 The hours for each Regional Center Library are available from the Library Web page and posted at each location.
 Your College ID card, with current validation, is required to enter the Library and to borrow materials.

 MarcDavid LGBTQ Center

-The MarcDavid LGBTQ Center is a brand-new center that offers support services, programming activities, and educational opportunities to members of the LGBTQ community and to the entire College community.
+The MarcDavid LGBTQ Center offers support services, programming activities, and educational opportunities to members of the LGBTQ community and to the entire College community.
 Student outreach and support efforts consist of working with LGBTQ and ally student groups, working with other student groups on inclusion and support initiatives, and connecting students with City and College resources.

 Contact the MarcDavid LGBTQ Center at (215) 972-6232 or visit S1-19E.